 This blog provides information for educational purposes only.
 Read our complete summary for more info.

 One of the best parts about homebrewing is sharing the entire experience with friends and family.
 Here at Clawhammer, we love inviting people over to the office and having them choose one of the 8 beers we always have on tap.
 However, sometimes life gets busy and we can’t make time for our favorite hobby, so our kegs slowly empty and there’s nothing to replace them with.
 We’re normal people here at Clawhammer, just like you, so even we don’t always have time to brew.
 Our fearless leader, Kyle, had some friends coming into town for the weekend, and being the guy that owns a homebrewing company, it would have been embarrassing if he didn’t have any beer to share.
-Sadly, this was the case for Kyle, so we made this 3 day IPA recipe, which allows anyone to make an IPA in just 3 days.
+Sadly, this was the case because as you can see in the picture, the taps are almost completely empty.
+To solve this problem we made this 3 day IPA recipe, which allows anyone to make an IPA in just 3 days.
 Read on to see how to do it.

 Full Brew Day Video